justinlarson/Web-App-Hacking-Workshop/XSS.md

 #### Step 2 - Identify Flawed Input Validation and Output Encoding

-Since vtm displays the stored task input, attempt to add special characters to the search phrase to determine what characters are displayed without validation or encoding.
+Since vtm displays the stored task input, attempt to add special characters to the task title to determine what characters are displayed without validation or encoding.
-Enter `Advertising<>"';&` into the search field and click `Finish`
+Enter `Advertising<>"';&` into the task title field and click `Finish`

 ![vtm task edit chars](https://github.com/justinlarson/Web-App-Hacking-Workshop/raw/master/img/vtm-task-edit-chars.png)